Content management product guide¶

 There are, however, mechanisms to control access to content with even more convenience.

 The setting is inherited, which means that a child content item inherits a value of this setting from its parent.
-Changing a Section setting does not result in moving a content item to a different location within a Content Tree.
+Changing a section setting doesn't result in moving a content item to a different location within a content tree.

-While reviewing the details of each individual content item in your Content Tree, you can assign a state to it, for example, “Locked” or “Not locked”.
+While reviewing the details of each individual content item in your content tree, you can assign a state to it, for example, “Locked” or “Not locked”.
 Then you can set a permission that allows or denies users access to content items in a specific state.
-This setting is not inherited.
+This setting isn't inherited.

-Once you have integrated the headless implementation, installed a local instance of Ibexa DXP or set up an instance on Ibexa Cloud, you are ready to employ the content management features to good use.
+Once you have integrated the headless implementation, installed a local instance of Ibexa DXP or set up an instance on Ibexa Cloud, you're ready to employ the content management features to good use.

 Since content management is an ongoing process, and, in your implementation, you might prefer focusing on other areas of configuration, the order of operations below is by all means conventional.